aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-projects/extended-attributes-of-a-project/_index.md

 6. Add a new task and insert a new column to the task row with the custom field that you used in the above step

 ![open extended attributes in Microsoft Project](working-with-extended-attributes-of-a-project_1.png)
-## **Working with Custom Fields/Extended Attributes using Aspose.Tasks API**
+## **Working with Custom Fields/Extended Attributes using Aspose.Tasks for C++ API**
-Aspose.Tasks API provides the capability of creating new extended attributes as well as working with Extended attributes already present in a document.
+Aspose.Tasks for C++ API provides the capability of creating new extended attributes as well as working with Extended attributes already present in a document.
 Custom fields or Extended Attributes are represented by ExtendedAttributes collection of a project in Aspose.Tasks.
 It contains all the extended attributes definition of a project document.
 Some of the mappings of MSP Custom Field definition are as shown in the image below.

 ![edit extended attributes in Microsoft Project](extended-attributes-of-a-project_1.png)
 ### **Creating a New Extended Attribute and Adding it to Task**